 What they say is true: Cultivating the right habits can have a major impact on your success.
 After all, what we do every day determines what we become.
-So what habits do successful copywriters cultivate?
-Read on…
+So, what are the habits of wildly successful copywriters?

-They have a Word doc template that they use, and they’ve kept careful track of hours (if necessary), so they’re ready to just pop in the relevant details and send the invoice out immediately.
+They have a Word doc template that they use, and they’ve kept careful track of hours (if necessary; otherwise, they may be charging a flat fee so they have that invoice already prepped).
+They’re ready to just pop in the relevant details and send the invoice out immediately.
 Don’t fall into the “Phew!
 The project’s done.
-I’ll send the invoice later…” trap.
+I’ll send the invoice later” trap.
 Make it a habit to send out your invoice as soon as the project is completed.

 Hey, you know those people who send their invoices right away?
 Well, as soon as they send those off, they take the files of the project they’ve finished and 1) upload them to their portfolio site, and 2) print them for their print portfolio.

-You may have heard me mention it before, but we creative are notoriously bad about being in lazy in regards to our portfolios.
+You may have heard me mention it before, but we creatives are notoriously bad about being lazy with our portfolios.
 Far too many of us wait until we have a new job or project prospect and then have to spend a whole weekend updating our portfolios and making them presentable.
 Do not be this person.

 Now wait, before you groan at me about “networking,” let me explain that I’m defining “industry event” as socializing with people in the advertising/marketing industry.

-That could very well mean attending an event that your local advertising association is putting on, but that could also mean meeting up for drinks with ex-coworkers from a project or job past.
+That could very well mean attending an event that your local advertising association is putting on, but that could also mean meeting up for drinks with ex-coworkers from a project or past job.
 In either case, the point is to get yourself out there and get some face time with other people—you know, remind them that you exist.

 When you’re front of mind for people, it’s that much easier for them to recommend you when work comes up at their office or at the offices of their contacts.
 Start putting at least one event on your calendar each month.

 4. They Follow Recruiters on Social Media